 The GNC Committee assists the Board in fulfilling its responsibilities relating to (i) compensation of our executive officers, (ii) the director nomination process and (iii) reviewing our compliance with SEC corporate governance requirements.
 The Board of Directors has adopted a written charter for the GNC Committee, a copy of which is available on our website.
 The Board of Directors has determined that all of the members of the GNC Committee are independent (as defined by the listing standards of the Nasdaq Stock Market and the applicable SEC rules).
-The current members of our GNC Committee are Christi Pedra, Chairperson, George Nolen and Dr. Richard J. Roberts.
-The GNC Committee held four meetings in fiscal year 2011.
+The current members of our GNC Committee are Kenneth DiPietro, Chairman, George Nolen, John A. McCarthy, Jr. and Dr. Richard J. Roberts.
+Mr. McCarthy was appointed to the GNC Committee upon his election as a director in April 2013.
+The GNC Committee held nine meetings in fiscal year 2012.